esadiku23/SE_Project_Phase1_Group3/README.md

 •	Write unit tests for all backend logic

-•	Lead the integration testing effort during the dedicated testing phase (Week 4)
+•	Lead the integration testing effort during the dedicated testing phase